Vishnutejach/Growth-analysis/README.md

 ## Business Interpretation

 The strongest drop-off appears at the cart-add stage, suggesting the largest growth opportunity is improving product-page persuasion, assortment relevance, offer clarity, delivery promise, and cart incentives.
 Paid Ads drives the largest wallet share, while Email shows the highest channel-level conversion rate in the included output.
 Retention is low, which points to onboarding and post-first-order lifecycle programs as the most important next experiments.

-## Resume Bullet

-Built a quick-commerce growth dashboard using SQL and Python to diagnose acquisition, activation, retention, and churn across customer cohorts; identified lifecycle interventions for onboarding, habit formation, and win-back.